BX-Coding/pyatch-worker/README.md

-# pyatch-api
+# pyatch-worker
-API that connects a Pyodide worker to the Pyatch VM
+The worker that acts as the driver to the Pyatch VM